Gran Canaria Ferry from North Tenerife ⛴️

 Our journey started in Puerto de la Cruz.
 We took the number 103 bus from the central bus station at 10:30 am.
 These buses travel directly to the main bus station in Santa Cruz without stops (€5.25 per person).
 The journey takes around half an hour.

-Boarding the Fred Olsen ferry in Puerto de la Cruz, Tenerife
+Boarding the ferry in Puerto de la Cruz

 Onboard the Ferry

 Onboard the ferry all the facilities are spacious, modern and comfortable.
-There’s a Snack bar if you need it, although the journey from Purto de la Cruz to Agaete in Gran Canaria takes just around one hour.
+There’s a snack bar if you need it, although the journey from Puerto de la Cruz to Agaete in Gran Canaria takes just around one hour.

 Ferry operators There are other ferry operators who travel direct to Las Palmas for less than Fred Olsen – around €38.
 However these services are much slower, taking 2½ hours instead of 1 hour.